 Overall, the amount of alcohol someone drinks over time, not the type of alcoholic beverage, seems to be the most important factor in raising cancer risk.
 Most evidence suggests that it is the ethanol that increases the risk, not other things in the drink.

 Exactly how alcohol affects cancer risk isn’t completely understood.
-In fact, there might be several different ways it can raise risk, and this might depend on the type of cancer.
+In fact, there are likely several different ways it can raise risk, and this might depend on the type of cancer.

 Alcohol can act as an irritant, especially in the mouth and throat.
 Cells that are damaged by the alcohol may try to repair themselves, which could lead to DNA changes that can be a step toward cancer.

-Bacteria that normally live in the colon and rectum can convert alcohol into large amounts of acetaldehyde, a chemical that has been shown to cause cancer in lab animals.
+Once in the body, alcohol can be converted into acetaldehyde, a chemical that can damage the DNA inside cells and has been shown to cause cancer in lab animals.

-Alcohol and its byproducts can also damage the liver, leading to inflammation and scarring.
+Alcohol and its byproducts can also damage the liver, leading to inflammation and scarring (cirrhosis).
 As liver cells try to repair the damage, they can end up with mistakes in their DNA, which could lead to cancer.

 Alcohol may help other harmful chemicals, such as those in tobacco smoke, enter the cells lining the upper digestive tract more easily.
 This might explain why the combination of smoking and drinking is much more likely to cause cancers in the mouth or throat than smoking or drinking alone.